dmd-program/art-design-course-resources/animation.md

 4. **Animatics**

-    Place images from your storyboard into a video editor \(such as Adobe Premeire\) and edit them into a rough sequence to figure out the timing and length of your animation.
+    Place images from your storyboard into a video editor \(such as Adobe Premiere\) and edit them into a rough sequence to figure out the timing and length of your animation.

    * [Animatic Foundations: Storyboarding](https://www.linkedin.com/learning/animation-foundations-storyboarding) \(LinkedIn Learning\)
    * [Example of animatic](https://www.youtube.com/watch?v=hc0QWK_Kv3g) \(animated storyboard\) from Into the Spiderverse